simonambridge/SparkSensorData/README.md

 nc -lk localhost 9999
 ````

-In another terminal windows start the Spark job - * you can ignore any connection refused errors as the port isnt listening yet.
+In another terminal windows start the Spark job
 It takes three parameters
 - the hostname or IP of the Cassandra host
 - the hostname or IP of the Spark Master node